Rajgadhi Timbo: History

 In 1903, three Jain idols were discovered near Rajgadhi Timba.
 A farmer again discovered two more idols in 1963 which are now in Kunthunath Jain temple in village.
 The Gujarat State Archeology Department (GSAD) conducted preliminary excavation in 1984–85.
 The excavation in 1988-89 revealed structural remains of temple, bastion of bricks and few brick walls.
 GSAD collected some artifacts but it stopped the excavation few days later due to lack of funds.
-As GSAD stopped, with permission of district collector, the Svetambara and Digambara sects of Jains joined the hands and started independent excavation in 1993 which was stopped due to disputes between sects regarding who will own idols.
+As GSAD stopped, with permission of district collector, the Śvetāmbara and Digambara sects of Jains joined the hands and started independent excavation in 1993 which was stopped due to disputes between sects regarding who will own idols.
 The dispute was resolved in 1999 and excavation was restarted in 2001.

 After 30 feet height of excavation, the Jain temple was unearthed.
 The temple complex was spread in area of 100 square metre.
 The sandstone temple is in Solanki style.
 The upper part including Shikhar and Mandapa found in rubble the lower part is almost intact.
 Jain as well as some Hindu idols were found.

 The date of construction is not certain but the Prakrit inscriptions found on the pedestal of idols describes the idols were carved on the orders of King Jayasinh Umat and his consorts Shia and Sundari in Vikram Samvat 1240.
 It is constructed between 11th and 13th century.
 It seems to be constructed in two stages; the lower part in the 11th century.
 More than 70 idols were discovered belonging to both sects buried under sand near foundation of the temple which indicates intentional burial.
 The walls and pillars of temple has intrinsically carved images.